Air France, Airbus face angry families in AF447 crash trial | Business

 Summarising prosecution findings, a Paris judge said Airbus was suspected of reacting too slowly to the rising number of speed incidents with the introduction of an updated probe.
 Preliminary findings had meanwhile called into question the efforts taken by the airline to ensure pilots were well trained.

-The relative roles of pilot or sensor error will be key to the trial, exposing bitter divisions that have raged behind the scenes between two of France's iconic firms for over a decade.
+The relative roles of pilot and sensor will be key to the trial, exposing bitter divisions that have raged behind the scenes between two of France's flagship firms for over a decade.
 Airbus blames pilot error for the crash while the French carrier claims confusing alarms and data overwhelmed the pilots.

 Lawyers warned against allowing the long-awaited trial - which is going ahead after a decision to abandon the case was overturned - to sideline relatives of the 33 nationalities represented on AF447, mainly French, Brazilians and Germans.
 "It's a trial where the victims must remain at the centre of debate.
 We don't want Airbus or Air France to turn this trial into a conference of engineers," said lawyer Sebastien Busy.